moggieuk/Happy-Hare/README.md

       log_level: 1
       logfile_level: 3            # Can also be set to -1 to disable log file completely
       log_statistics: 1           # 1 to log statistics on every toolchange, 0 to disable (still recorded)
-      log_visual: 1               # 1 to log a fun visual representation of ERCF state showing filament position, 0 disable
+      log_visual: 1               # 1 to log a fun visual representation of MMU state showing filament position, 0 disable

 The logfile will be placed in the same directory as other log files and is called `ercf.log`.
 It will rotate and keep the last 5 versions (just like klipper).
 The default log level for ercf.log is "3" but can be set by adding `logfile_level` in you `ercf_parameters.cfg`.
 With this available my suggestion is to reset the console logging level `log_level: 1` for an uncluttered experience knowing that you can always access `ercf.log` for debugging at a later time.
 Oh, and if you don't want the logfile, no problem, just set `logfile_level: -1`